cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseColVec Abs(SparseColVec x)
           SparseRowVec Abs(SparseRowVec x)
           SparseMatrix Abs(SparseMatrix x)
-   Param:
+   Parameters:
+       x:
-      | x:  The input value for which the absolute value is to be calculated.
+         The input value for which the absolute value is to be calculated.
    Returns:
        The absolute value of the input.
    Example: